 Today is Schizophrenia Awareness Day, a day dedicated to educating and reducing the stigma surrounding schizophrenia.
 There are still many misconceptions about schizophrenia, thus an increase in education surrounding this mental illness is required to better help those dealing with this issue, day in day out.
-We’ve spoken to The Better Health Generation’s Psychologist, Monique Meredith, to help shed light on this disease.
+We’ve spoken to Humanity Health Group’s Psychologist, Monique Meredith, to help shed light on this disease.

 What is schizophrenia?

 Schizophrenia is a diagnosis and lived experience that is not well understood.
 It is a constellation of internal and external experiences that a person identifies as having.

 What symptoms are associated with this presentation?

 Positive symptoms can be understood as the addition of experiences that they didn’t have previously, for example;